 If a problem arises while you are in your host country, we advise you to follow the below line of referral:

 1. Consult the relevant country notes.
-These can be found on your host country webpage and offer helpful and practical advice for settling in, administrative matters and further country specific advice.
+These can be found on your host country webpage and offer advice on settling in, administrative matters and further country specific advice.

 2. If you are unable to find the answer in the country notes, we recommend contacting your mentor teacher.
 Every Language Assistant is assigned a mentor teacher in their host institution who they should approach in the first instance if a problem arises.
 Problems are best dealt with at the source and your school will appreciate hearing from you directly rather than via a third party.

 If the problem relates to your work with them, contacting someone outside the school first will mean it can take longer to resolve and may even exacerbate the problem.
-If you do not feel able to approach your mentor, perhaps there is another member of staff who may be able to help.
+If you do not feel able to approach your mentor, there may be another member of staff who can help.

 Matters such as timetable, holiday dates and absences should be discussed directly with your school.

-4. If you need further assistance please contact the Language Assistants Team in the UK using the email address below and we will be happy to answer any queries you may have.
+4. If you need further assistance please contact the Language Assistants Team in the UK.
+We will be happy to answer any queries you may have.
 However, we can only offer advice and we are not able to contact your host institution overseas directly.

-Should you need to withdraw from the programme, you must contact us by email as soon as possible and outline the reasons for your withdrawal.
+If you must withdraw from the programme, you must contact us by email as soon as possible and outline the reasons for your withdrawal.
 If you withdraw from the programme we cannot reinstate your application that year.

 Owing to the negative impact that late withdrawals have on the programme, we reserve the right to disqualify any future application from you if you withdraw late on in the process without a valid reason.